 Compote is actually really a dessert from medieval Europe.
-But times change and I adore making compote (which in this case is essentially, gently, stewed fruit, with a little je ne sais quois) for breakfast.
+Times change and I adore making compote (which in this case is essentially, gently, stewed fruit, with a little je ne sais quois) for breakfast.

-I first started making this after I moved to Somerset in the South West of England, at which point every Autumn, I seemed to encounter an endless supply of apples.
+I first started making this raspberry an apple after I moved to Somerset in 1996 in the South West of England (I’ve since moved to Wales).
+Every Autumn, I encountered an endless supply of apples.
 People put them in containers and tubs at the end of garden paths and driveways, just for the love of it, to share with anyone walking by.

-Ever the opportunist (and when I first moved here, we didn’t have much money for food, so a bit of a necessity really)… every time I went for a walk outside in the autumn, I’d come back with lots of treasures.
+Ever the opportunist and being super resourceful, as usual… each time I went for a walk outside in the autumn, I’d come back with lots of treasures.

 Back then I tended to make this with apple and a sprinkle of cinnamon, which was nice indeed.
 Originally, I had simply wanted to find a way to use the abundance of free apples falling at my feet, whilst creating something tasty and warming for breakfast as the colder days started to set in.